If you’re in search of Dublin date ideas, you’ve landed in the right place.

 4. Take a tasting tour at Teelings

-Or how about booking a fully guided tour around the Teeling Distillery on Newmarket?
+If you’re after date night ideas in Dublin, head over to the Teeling Distillery.
 This guided tour offers the opportunity to take part of the whiskey-making process with one of the Ambassadors.

 Conclude this fun activity with tastings of their Small Batch and Handcrafted Whiskeys including a handcrafted whiskey cocktail.